 To find out why we must do annual gas safety checks, see the Health and Safety Executive website.

 You have a responsibility to allow us entry into your home to carry out yearly gas safety checks and necessary repairs.
 If you deny us access:

 - we’ll apply to the court for a warrant for entry

 - we’ll leave notification of the forced entry and our officers will make sure your home is left secure

 - we may need to change the locks (we'll explain how to collect your new keys)

-If you're a home owner and have an individual boiler in your property it’s vital that it’s regularly serviced.
+If you're a homeowner and have an individual boiler in your property it’s vital that it’s regularly serviced.
 This is a legal requirement if you rent out your property.
-As an owner of an ex-Southwark council property you can use our contractors to do a gas safety service of your boiler.
+As an owner of an ex-Southwark council property, you can use our contractors to do a gas safety service for your boiler.
 Go to our gas servicing webpage for more information.

 Gas leaks and repairs